Yusuf-YENICERI/Easy-Data/README.md

 # Easy Data

-Transfer the data to the database fastly.
+Transfer the data to the database table fastly.

 This application is developed to prevent students to enter the data one by one in the database lab.